Trolleybuses in Lviv: Fares

-Coverage of expenses (cost recovery) by passengers (who are obliged to pay the fare) of Lviveleсtrotrans, including users of trams and trolleybuses, varies between 25 and 33% in the last 10 years.
+Coverage of expenses (cost recovery) by passengers (who are obliged to pay the fare) of Lvivelectrotrans, including users of trams and trolleybuses, varies between 25 and 33% in the last 10 years.
 The rest of the sum is compensated from the city budget for the transportation of privileged categories of passengers.
 However, there is no system for clearing these passengers, neither at the local nor at the national level.
 From time to time, a sample count is made, and they are submitted to the state statistics service of the Lviv region.
 On the basis of a special formula, the ratio of the number of privileged passengers relative to paid passengers is derived.
 Based on this coefficient, the amount of necessary compensation to the carrier is calculated.
 Such a system is extremely imperfect.
 Since 1993, by a resolution of the Government of Ukraine from May 17, 1993 No. 354, free travel in urban electric transport has been introduced for pensioners.
 According to the Constitution of Ukraine, these expenses should be compensated from the state budget, but in all years the amount of necessary funds did not exceed 60% of the need.
 Since 2016, the Government has stopped providing such compensation, and the provision of it has completely switched to local budgets.